CCurl/c3/README.md

 For example, there might be some functionality in a library you want to make available, or maybe there is a bottleneck in performance you want to improve.

-Here is the process I use:
+Here is the process:

+- Global opcode:
-- Define the new opcodes(s) to the enum in the *.ipp file for the target system.
+  - In c3.c, define the new opcode(s) to the appropriate enum.
-- Make sure they have values above the value for IMMEDIATE (57).
+  - In c3.c, add a NCASE to run() to for each new opcode.
-- In doUser(), add cases for your new opcodes (also in the *.ipp file).
+  - In sys-load.h, add a "-ML-" line to LoadStartupWords() for each new opcode.

+- Target-specific opcode:
+  - All work is done in the target's *.h file (e.g. - sys-pc.h).
-- There are 2 ways to define them in the dictionary:
+  - Define the new opcodes(s) to the enum.
+  - These opcodes should have values above 100.
-  - edit core.c3 and add a -ML- in core.c3 for each new opcode.
+  - Edit LoadStartupWords() and add a "-ML-" line for each new opcode.
-  - or, modify loadStartupWords() to add -ML- definitions for the new opcodes.
   - For example: to define opcode 67 as "NEWOP" ...
 ParseLine("-ML- NEWOP 67 3 -MLX- INLINE");
+  - In doUser(), add cases for the new opcode(s).